CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "ammo_restriction": { "ammotype": count }, // Restrict pocket to a given ammo type and count.
 This overrides mandatory volume, weight, watertight and airtight to use the given ammo type instead.
 A pocket can contain any number of unique ammo types each with different counts, and the container will only hold one type (as of now).
 If this is left out, it will be empty.
     "flag_restriction": [ "FLAG1", "FLAG2" ],  // Items can only be placed into this pocket if they have a flag that matches one of these flags.
     "item_restriction": [ "item_id" ],         // Only these item IDs can be placed into this pocket.
 Overrides ammo and flag restrictions.
+	// If both "flag_restriction" and "item_restriction" are used simultaneously then any item that matches either of them will be accepted.

     "sealed_data": { "spoil_multiplier": 0.0 } // If a pocket has sealed_data, it will be sealed when the item spawns.
 The sealed version of the pocket will override the unsealed version of the same datatype.
   }